mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "Perhaps you're right.
 But we have no other option."

-Mel sighed, exasperated at how the world let things go this far.
+Melna sighed, exasperated at how the world let things go this far.
 "We need to find a way to force Holrag's hand."

 "Pleading directly to them will be met with nothing more than hostility.
 There is far too much to lose and very little to gain by bothering them"